-Rosylva Forget-Me-Not will grow to be about 8 inches tall at maturity, with a spread of 10 inches.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 8 inches apart.
+Forget-Me-Not will grow to be about 12 inches tall at maturity, with a spread of 12 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 10 inches apart.
 It grows at a fast rate, and tends to be biennial, meaning that it puts on vegetative growth the first year, flowers the second, and then dies.
 However, this species tends to self-seed and will thereby endure for years in the garden if allowed.
+As this plant tends to go dormant in summer, it is best interplanted with late-season bloomers to hide the dying foliage.

 This plant does best in partial shade to shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
-This is a selected variety of a species not originally from North America.
+This species is not originally from North America.